-Co-sponsored by the Israeli Historical Society and Tel Aviv University's Morris E. Curiel Institute, Sheila Barker's lecture was entitled "What the Archives Reveal about Women Artists in Early Modern Italy."
-It recounted the history of the study of women artists in American universities and shared some new archival discoveries made by the Jane Fortune Research Program on Women Artists, particularly regarding women's enrollment in the Forentine painters' guild.
+Co-sponsored by the Israeli Historical Society and Tel Aviv University's Morris E. Curiel Institute, Sheila Barker gave a lecture entitled "What the Archives Reveal about Women Artists in Early Modern Italy."
+It recounted the recent emergence of the study of women artists at American universities and discusssed the role of the Jane Fortune Research Program on Women Artists in providing new historical information for the benefit of this study.
+Examples of the new historical findings focused on women in the Forentine painters' guild.

 2014 Fifth Annual Feminist Art History Conference Paper

 Sheila Barker's conference paper for the FAHC at American University in Washington, DC, was a sequel to her contribution the previous year: "Artemisia in Florence, 1616-1620: Professional Success and Private 'Disasters.' "